 In the present paper we are considering quasiconformal maps with sufficient smoothness; these have to be contact transformations.
-From $P-$differentiability of quasiconformal maps it follows that $P-$diffeomorphic $K-$quasiconformal mappings are contact transformations satisfying
+From $P$-differentiability of quasiconformal maps it follows that $P$-diffeomorphic $K$-quasiconformal mappings are contact transformations satisfying

-(Here, the absolute value in the Jacobian covers both situations of orientation preserving and reversing mappings).
-The converse is also true, see Proposition 8 in \cite{KR2}: if a $\mathcal{C}^2$ contact transformation $f$ satisfies condition \ref{cond:dil}, then $f$ is $K-$quasiconformal.
-We conclude that $K-$quasiconformal diffeomorphism lie in the class of contact transformations.
-Due to the contact conditions \ref{eq:C1}, \ref{eq:C2} and \ref{eq:C3}, equation \ref{eq:B1} in the Beltrami system implies equation \ref{eq:B2}.
+(Here, the absolute value in the Jacobian covers both situations of orientation-preserving and orientation-reversing mappings).
+The converse is also true, see Proposition 8 in \cite{KR2}: if a $\mathcal{C}^2$ contact transformation $f$ satisfies condition (\ref{cond:dil}), then $f$ is $K$-quasiconformal.
+We conclude that $K$-quasiconformal diffeomorphism lie in the class of contact transformations.
+Due to the contact conditions (\ref{eq:C1}), (\ref{eq:C2}) and (\ref{eq:C3}), equation (\ref{eq:B1}) in the Beltrami system implies equation (\ref{eq:B2}).